 There are fees associated with taking out a reverse mortgage, yes.
-But there’s also a federally-insured product—the HECM Saver—which substantially reduces the amount it costs to originate a loan.
+But there’s also a federally insured product—the HECM—which substantially reduces the amount it costs to originate a loan.

-The traditional reverse mortgage program (the HECM Standard) requires borrowers to pay an upfront Mortgage Insurance Premium (MIP) of 2% of the loan’s value, along with an annual premium of 1.25% of the loan balance.
+The HECM reverse mortgage program requires borrowers to pay an upfront Mortgage Insurance Premium (MIP) of 2% of the loan’s value and an annual premium of .50% of the loan balance.

-Another thing to consider is that many of the origination fees can be paid for with reverse mortgage proceeds, so you don’t necessarily have to pay all of the costs out-of-pocket.
-Depending on secondary market conditions you may even find some $0 Closing Cost Options.
+Another thing to consider is that many of the origination fees can be paid with reverse mortgage proceeds, so you don’t necessarily have to pay all the out-of-pocket costs.

 Some detractors have used an argument that reverse mortgages use up all of a homeowner’s equity.
-While this can occur in some cases, it doesn’t have to happen.
+While this can occur sometimes, it doesn’t have to happen.

 An added perk in paying interest on your loan is that you can deduct it from your taxes, so if you’re interested in pursuing this option, talk to your tax advisor.

-For borrowers who are nervous to pay the upfront fees of a reverse mortgage if they’re not sure how long they’ll be able to remain in their home, consider a HECM Saver.
+For borrowers nervous about paying the upfront fees of a reverse mortgage, if they’re not sure how long they’ll be able to remain in their home, consider a HECM.